mr4tt/zotbot/README.md

 - [Requiem for a Dollface](https://www.uncannymagazine.com/article/requiem-for-a-dollface/) - The doll was dead.
 There was nothing for it.
 Bear had seen bad cases before: legs ripped off, heads torn from necks, hair rudely shorn.
 Dolls mutilated by ink, fire, even—once—the lawn mower.
 Not every child loved their toys gently.
 That was life.
 This was murder.
 He wondered if the little girl knew yet.
 It […]

 # news
+- [How Hidden Nazi Symbols Were the Tip of a Toxic Iceberg at Life Is Strange Developer Deck Nine](https://sea.ign.com/life-is-strange-2/214159/news/how-hidden-nazi-symbols-were-the-tip-of-a-toxic-iceberg-at-life-is-strange-developer-deck-nine) - Inside the developer of Life Is Strange's internal struggles with toxicity, hate speech, crunch, and more.

+- [The Mysterious Printer Code That Could Have Led the FBI to Reality Winner](https://www.theatlantic.com/technology/archive/2017/06/the-mysterious-printer-code-that-could-have-led-the-fbi-to-reality-winner/529350/) - Many color printers embed grids of dots that allow law enforcement to track every document they output.

+- [A Vigilante Hacker Took Down North Korea’s Internet.
+Now He’s Taking Off His Mask](https://www.wired.com/story/p4x-north-korea-internet-hacker-identity-reveal/) - As “P4x,” Alejandro Caceres single-handedly disrupted the internet of an entire country.
+Then he tried to show the US military how it can—and should—adopt his methods.

+- [What time is it on the moon?
+White House tells NASA to decide.](https://www.washingtonpost.com/nation/2024/04/03/moon-time-nasa-space-white-house/) - The White House has instructed NASA to standardize time on the moon by 2026, to be known as Coordinated Lunar Time (LTC), as the U.S. continues its presence there.

 - [A US town only reached through Canada](https://www.bbc.com/travel/article/20191201-a-us-town-only-reached-through-canada) - Visitors to the exclave of Point Roberts must drive through Canada to enter the United States.
 It’s a tiny town with empty beaches, pods of orcas and dozens of gas pumps.

 - [Hackers Behind the Change Healthcare Ransomware Attack Just Received a $22 Million Payment](https://www.wired.com/story/alphv-change-healthcare-ransomware-payment/) - The transaction, visible on Bitcoin's blockchain, suggests the victim of one of the worst ransomware attacks in years may have paid a very large ransom.

+- [Suicide Mission](https://prospect.org/api/content/fc3949f4-ec8b-11ee-a737-12163087a831/) - What Boeing did to all the guys who remember how to build a plane

 - [AI learned how to sway humans by watching a cooperative cooking game](https://www.sciencenews.org/article/ai-learning-cooperative-cooking-game-artifical-intelligence-overcooked) - New research used the game Overcooked to show how offline reinforcement learning algorithms could teach bots to collaborate with — or manipulate — us.